DevJJMV/DevJJMV/README.md

 About me
 I’m a software engineer who learns best by building and experimenting.
 My current focus is on Apex development within Salesforce, and I’m gradually building experience through real-world projects and mistakes that teach me more than any tutorial ever could.

 I'm not an expert in many of the technologies listed below — I use GitHub as a learning space, not a portfolio of mastery.
-My goal is to share my learning process transparently, and improve step-by-step without pretending to be what I’m not.
+My goal is to share my learning process transparently.

 - 🚩 Always learning through trial and error
 - 🌱 Currently working with Apex (Salesforce)